jenerative/JenCogs/ExposureCountdown/README.md

-# File Uploader Cog for Red Discord Bot
+# Exposure Countdown Cog for Red Discord Bot

-This project implements a file uploader cog for the Red Discord Bot, allowing users to upload files that remain private until a specified date.
+This project implements an Exposure Countdown cog for the Red Discord Bot, allowing users to upload files that remain private until a specified date.
 Users can extend the privacy duration or let the file be posted to a channel if the time expires.

 ## Features